mariocairone/cucumbersome/rabbitmq/README.md

-And the rabbitmq message body should contain "[0].foo" with value "bar" And the rabbitmq message body should not contain "[0].bar" And the rabbitmq message body should not contain "[0].foo" with value "wee" And the rabbitmq message body entity "[2].foos" should be:
+And the rabbitmq message body should contain "[0].foo" with value "bar" And the rabbitmq message body should not contain "[0].bar" And the rabbitmq message body should not contain "[0].foo" with value "wee" And the rabbitmq message body entity "[2].foos" should be
   """
-  - bar
-  - wee
-  |YamlToJson
+	["bar", "wee"]
   """
 And the rabbitmq message body should be an array with 3 elements And the rabbitmq message body should be an array with at least 1 element